 If the feature sounds familiar, it’s because in previous versions, Microsoft Edge had a similar functionality known as pins.
-However, the ability to install web apps from the Chromium version of Edge makes sites available from the Start menu and taskbar.
+However, the ability to install web apps from the new version of the browser makes sites available from the Start menu and taskbar.
 In addition, if the website is capable, you can also use it offline.

 The most interesting part about web apps for Edge Chromium is that they literally install like normal apps, and you’ll even find them registered in the “Apps & features” settings page.

-How to install web apps on Microsoft Edge
+How to install Progressive Web Apps on Microsoft Edge

-To install a website as an app on Windows 10 using Microsoft Edge Chromium, use these steps:
+To install a Progressive Web App on Windows 10 using Microsoft Edge Chromium, use these steps:

 Open Microsoft Edge.

-Load the site or service that you want turn into an app.
+Navigate to the site that you want turn into an app on Windows 10.